arafatrahman/metform-signature-addon/readme.txt

 == Description ==

-The MetForm Signature Addon is an easy-to-use extension for the MetForm plugin that enables digital signature functionality.
-Ideal for businesses, contracts, and agreements, this addon integrates seamlessly with MetForm to streamline your workflow.
+The MetForm Signature Addon adds a digital signature field to MetForm for collecting legally binding e-signatures.

 == Installation ==